 - Whisk until smooth.

-- Return the pan to the burner set medium low to melt any remaining clumps, whisking constantly.
+- Return the pan to the burner set to medium-low to melt any remaining clumps, whisking constantly.

 - Increase heat to medium-high, whisking constantly until the pudding bubbles and thickens.